 Steve Galatro, has extensive experience in nonprofit arts administration and higher education, elevated by an MFA in Arts Leadership from Seattle University.
 Previous management experience comes from various positions at Empty Space Theatre and the Seattle University Fine Arts Department where he remains an active member of the adjunct faculty.

-Kamla Kakaria, received an MFA in printmaking from the University of Washington and has exhibited at various galleries in and around Seattle.
-In addition to managing Pratt’s print studio, she teaches at Pratt and Kirkland Arts Center.
+Kamla Kakaria received an MFA in printmaking from the University of Washington and has exhibited at various galleries in and around Seattle and is currently a member of Shift Gallery in the TK building in Pioneer Square.
+She teaches at Pratt and Kirkland Arts Center.

 Glass Studio Technician